Trellising and Pruning

 There are endless ways to create an effective top support for a single pole trellis, but many designs will use a variant of the following:

-1. Car tyre/bike wheel rim fixed to protruding rebar.
-This can be achieved by inserting two pieces of rebar, or any other bar such as threaded bar which can be bolted, one on top of the other, through the pole of choice, creating an x-shape that will be very sturdy.
-Then simply fix the circle of choice to the bar either through holes, bolts, or similar, creating a nice circular canopy when mature.
+choice, creating an x-shape that will be very sturdy.
+Then simply fix the circle of choice to the bar either through holes, bolts, or similar, paving the way for a nice circular canopy when your plants mature.
+This is the method I use,

-2. Wire mesh fixed to protruding rebar in a similar manner to above.
+protruding rebar in a similar manner to above.
 This is what Spicy Exotics use in combination with a PVC pole.
-They also attach some flexible tubing in a circle around the top to prevent the plants from rubbing against the metal, as it can be sharp and heats up in the sun.
+They also attach some flexible tubing in a

 3. Rebar protruding from the top of the pole.
-This is commonly used in Thailand where branches are bent over each other, and little other support is used.
-The metal is used to guide and tie the dragon fruit branches (see how).
+This is commonly used in Thailand where branches are bent over each other,

-The following are links to some great single pole dragon fruit trellis designs:
+The following are links to some great single pole dragon fruit

 Spicy Exotics' PVC Trellis